-Today we take a look at one of the more unusual supplements which has been used in traditional medicine for many years.
+Today, we take a look at one of the more unusual supplements that has been used in traditional medicine for many years.

 History of honokiol

 Honokiol is a lignan isolated from the bark, seed cones, and leaves of the trees of various Magnolia species.
-Honokiol along with other active molecules in magnolia such as magnolol and obovatol and have been used in traditional chinese medicine for centuries.
+Honokiol, along with other active molecules in magnolia, such as magnolol and obovatol, has been used in traditional Chinese medicine for centuries.